On the discrete Painlev\'e equivalence problem, non-conjugate translations and nodal curves: Discussion

 \subsection{Acknowledgements}

 GF acknowledges support of the grant entitled ``Geometric approach to ordinary differential equations" (01.03.2023-29.02.2024) funded under New Ideas 3B competition within Priority Research Area III implemented under the “Excellence Initiative – Research University” (IDUB) Programme (University of Warsaw) (nr 01/IDUB/2019/94).
 The work of the GF is also partially supported by the project PID2021-124472NB-I00 funded by MCIN/AEI/10.13039/501100011033 and by ``ERDF A way of making Europe".
 AS acknowledges the support of Japan Society for the Promotion of Science (JSPS) through KAKENHI grant numbers 21F21775, 22KF0073 and 24K22843.
 AD and AS thank Tomoyuki Takenawa for many helpful discussions.
+We thank the anonymous referees for their useful comments and suggestions.

 {\leavevmode\hbox to3em{\hrulefill}\thinspace} \begingroup

 \endgroup